 I also had to come up with the best way to streamline the development process.
 I ended up creating a theme project for testing purposes and only committing the theme directory to source control.
 Then for any projects that use the theme, I simply pull in any changes by adding the theme as a git submodule.
 This way, all development can be self-contained within the theme project itself, and I won’t have to override anything in the projects that use it.

 For simplicity’s sake, I decided to write the entire theme in Vanilla JS and CSS.
-I followed the BEM methodology for structuring CSS to avoid complexity as it grows.
+Initially, I followed the BEM methodology for structuring CSS to avoid complexity as it grows.
+Later on, I switched to Sass/SCSS and dropped BEM altogether.
 I’ve never been a fan of using unnecessary libraries that bloat the codebase if you can just as easily accomplish the same thing with core technologies.

 Lastly, the newsletter and contact form have Netlify forms support built-in.
 This makes it quite easy to integrate other services like an ESP using Zapier or similar automation tools.